 The candidates have to write a Story based on the picture in a span of 3-4 minutes (In some SSB 3 minutes and in some 4 minutes).
 Each slide appears for a period of 30 seconds and after that 3 or 4 minutes are given for the story writing.

-Given below are few tips which you may find useful while tackling TAT:
+Given below are a few tips which you may find helpful while tackling TAT:

-- It is a test of you imagination and you have to imagine and write a story.
+- It is a test of your imagination and you have to imagine and write a story.
 Remember it is a story writing and not describing the picture.

-- You story should clearly have a hero.
-Now this Hero is very important.
+- Your story should clearly have a hero.
+Now, this Hero is very important.
 This is so because this Hero represents you.

-- The thing a person writes or says or in other words the kind of reaction a person gives depicts his/her personality in a great deal.
-Hence the kind of story you make depict your personality to a certain extent.
+- The thing a person writes or says or in other words, the kind of reaction a person gives depicts his/her personality a great deal.
+Hence the type of story you make depicts your personality to a certain extent.

 - Thus the Hero represents you.
 So make the Hero a positive character.

-- You story must be a positive story.
+- Your story must be a positive story.

-- The story should have a past, a present and a future.
-The picture which is shown according to which you frame the story must appear somewhere in the story, most likely in the present part of the story.
+- The story should have a past, a present, and a future.
+The picture shown according to which you frame the story must appear somewhere in the story, most likely in the present part of the story.

 - Observe the picture very carefully and note down the minutest detail in your mind, they will help you in framing the story nicely.

 - Never write a pre-conceived story.
-Also do not try to forcefully fit something in the picture.
+Also do not try to fit something in the picture forcefully.
 Write only around what is shown.

 - Don’t unnecessarily put negativity in your story.
 A sad face doesn’t imply death all the time, so do not make negative stories.
 You have to make it positive.

-- Give realistic aim, and practical problems and their solutions.
+- Give realistic aims, and practical problems and their solutions.
 Do not give impractical views or childish imagination.

 - An ideal story lies between 80-100 words.
 A shorter story is not better, so practice writing fast.
 There is ample sample material present on our website.

-- A good story has a motto, however small it may be, but it should be practical, mature and realistic motto.
+- A good story has a motto, however small it may be, but it should be a practical, mature, and realistic motto.